vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

     sd += d * t
     st += t
 }
-funding_rate = sd / st
+funding_payment = sd / st
 ```

-All the funding rate data points except for the last one (it should get carried over as the first data point for the next period) can then be deleted.
+All the funding payment data points except for the last one (it should get carried over as the first data point for the next period) can then be deleted.

-Last step is to calculate each party's cash flows as $-\text{open volume} * \text{funding rate}$ where cashflows are first collected from parties that are making the payment (negative value of the cashflow, i.e. longs when the funding rate is positive) and distributed to those receiving it.
+Last step is to calculate each party's cash flows as $-\text{open volume} * \text{funding payment}$ where cashflows are first collected from parties that are making the payment (negative value of the cashflow, i.e. longs when the funding payment is positive) and distributed to those receiving it.
 Any shortfall should be made-up from the insurance pool and if that's not possible loss socialisation should be applied (exactly as per mark-to-market settlement methodology).

 ### 4.4.1.
 Periodic settlement during [auction](0026-AUCT-auctions.md)